 Great for: Experienced project managers wanting to take their skills to the next level and dive deep into advanced techniques.

 PMI members receive discounts on training courses, so if you are already a member, it is worth taking a look at its offerings.

-The Complete Agile Project Manager course is made up of nine courses covering the complete spectrum of Agile project management.
-It is all about effectively implementing Agile methodologies, so it’s a good choice if your company is making the move to Agile or you have just joined an Agile team.
+The Complete Agile Project Manager course is made up of nine courses covering the complete spectrum of Agile project management and implementing Agile methodologies.
+It’s a good choice if your company is making the move to Agile or you have just joined an Agile team.

 The course is self-paced and geared towards an intermediate level of learner.
-It will take you around 17 hours to go through the material which covers planning, scheduling, leading an Agile team, stakeholder engagement and more.
+It will take approximately 17 hours to work through the materials, which cover a host of topics including planning, scheduling, leading an Agile team, and stakeholder engagement.

 Great for: Project managers who want to take the next step in their career and develop Agile project management skills.
 Teams who are looking to implement Agile methodologies for their projects.